 Bellona is a city at the dead center of the United States.
 Something has happened there….
 The population has fled.
 Madmen and criminals wander the streets.
 Strange portents appear in the cloud-covered sky.
 And into this disaster zone comes a young man–poet, lover, and adventurer–known only as the Kid.
 Tackling questions of race, gender, and sexuality, Dhalgren is a literary marvel and groundbreaking work of American magical realism.

-After his seventh novel Empire Star (1966), Samuel Delany began publishing short fiction professionally with “The Star Pit.”
-It appeared in Worlds of Tomorrow and was turned into a popular two-hour radio play, broadcast annually over WBAI-FM for more than… More about Samuel R. Delany
+After his seventh novel, Empire Star (1966), Samuel R. Delany began publishing short fiction professionally with “The Star Pit.”
+It appeared in Worlds of Tomorrow and was turned into a popular two-hour radio play, broadcast annually over WBAI-FM for more than a decade.
+Two tales, “Aye,… More about Samuel R. Delany

 Paperback | $20.00